 You can help expedite the application process by including all relevant materials with your application packets (medical school transcripts, residency certificates, etc).
 We will mail you a deficiency letter approximately 30 days after receiving your application, so please refrain from contacting our office until after you have received your initial deficiency letter.
 Time spent on the telephone impacts time available for staff to process applications.

 Please email questions or comments to our office at firstname.lastname@example.org.

 We process applications, mail, e-mails, and telephone calls in date order.

 Submit your application, supporting documentation, and fees, to the following address:

 Tallahassee, Florida 32314-6330

-Receiving your application and logging in your check usually takes about 7-10 days.
+Receiving your application and logging in your check usually takes about 5 business days.
 Once the application is logged in, it is then forwarded to the board office.
 NOTE: The reason you are using this address is because it has fees enclosed.

 Mail additional documentation or anything without a fee to the following address:

 Medical Quality Assurance/Board of Medicine